ccrum1/dissertation/R Script HMaps vNew.md

-#this workflow has two options; option 2 is shorter but requires manual cleaning
+#this workflow has two options; option 1 is quicker but option 2 allows manual cleaning

 #OPTION1
 #batch convert PDF to .txt using "pdftools" package
-#this step makes workflow much faster but eliminates control by eliminating the possibility for manual cleaning of the .txt file
+#this step makes workflow much faster but eliminates control by eliminating manual cleaning of the .txt file

 > library(pdftools)
 > library(tm)